RunestoneInteractive/JS4Python/_sources/ObjectOriented/javascript_classes.rst

         }

         get numerator() {
-            return this.numerator;
+            return this._numerator;
         }

+        get denominator() {
+            return this._denominator;
+        }

-        set numerator() {
+        set numerator(v) {
             console.log("error cannot set the numerator");
         }

     }

-    x = new Fraction(2,3);
+    let x = new Fraction(2,3);
-    console.log("x is " + x)
+    writeln("x is " + x)
-    console.log(x.numerator)
+    writeln(x.numerator)

-Before we go any further lets look at how we would have defined this in all the other versions of Javascript prior to the most recent.
+Before we go any further lets look at how we would have defined the Fraction class in all the other versions of Javascript prior to the most recent.
 Its important that you understand this too as there are billions of lines of code written the old way.

 .. activecode:: jsoldclass
     :language: javascript